andyphilips/LPW-politicsofbudgets/readme.md

 Website for "The Politics of Budgets: Getting a Piece of the Pie", by Christine S. Lipsmeyer, Andrew Q. Philips, and Guy D. Whitten.
-Cambridge University Press
+Cambridge University Press: https://andyphilips.github.io/LPW-politicsofbudgets/